KurtBoehm/picta-vscode-theme/README.md

-# KurBo VS Code themes
+# Picta VS Code themes

 This is a fork of the GitHub themes with a lot more extensive source code colouring.